-Finally, we simulate the user requesting the item details for each displayed order line in turn with multiple instances of the following statement. select I.\, A.\ from item I, author A where (I.id = $\langle item \ id \rangle$ ) and (I.a\id = A.id)
+Finally, we simulate the user requesting the item details for each displayed order line in turn with multiple instances of the following statement.

+'''

+select I., A. from item I, author A where (I.id = \langle item \; id \rangle) and (I.a_id = A.id)

+'''

-3.7 Measured Values
+3.5.
+Measured Values

-We designed two observers (for the client and cache), which transmit measurement values to the manager.
+We designed two observers (for the client and cache), which transmit measured values to the manager.
 On the client, we have only a single execution context for executing a query.
-For each query, we capture three timestamps: before the query processing (create statement, execute statement, etc.) starts, when the first row of the query result has been fetched (first-row time), and after fetching and printing all resulting rows (all-rows time).
+For each query, we capture three timestamps: before the query processing starts, when the first row of the query result has been fetched (first-row time), and after fetching and printing all resulting rows (all-rows time).